 TREATMENT OF DES: Depending on the intensity of the condition, treatment may be as simple as taking breaks from your computer, using artificial tears a few times a day, or using the prescription, RESTASIS.
 In more persistent cases, a simple non-surgical procedure is available (commonly called "Tears Saver" solution).

 A NON-SURGICAL IN-OFFICE PROCEDURE FOR DES: Whether you have allergies or DES, have an initial consultation with Dr. Young to go over which is the best solution for you.
 This procedure has helped thousands of people.
 This procedure is covered by most medical insurances and usually takes a few minutes in the office and in many cases can provide long lasting relief from DES.
-Dr. Young has performed many of these procedures with tremendous success.
+Dr. Young performs these procedures with tremendous success.

 PLEASE NOTE: Ocular medical complaints, such as DES or eyes feeling uncomfortable, are covered under most medical insurance plans - NOT routine vision plans.
 Please check with your insurance provider to confirm.